 How to get down-payment assistance

 There are programs available in different states.
-Each program requires its own application forms and process.
+Each down payment assistance program requires its own application forms and process.
 By working with a local real estate professional, you can gain insight and understanding on local programs offered by your city and county.

 You can also apply for a mortgage with a lender who works with down payment assistance programs.
 Once approved for assistance, program issuers send the funds to the lender at closing.